thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-4.md

 {% include images-gallery.html imageCollection="change-devices-owner-1" showListImageTitles="true" %}

-Similarly, assign Customer A as the owner of "EM-002" (electricity meter) and "WM-003" (water consumption meter) devices, and Customer B as the owner of "AM-307" (indoor air quality sensor).
+Similarly, assign Customer A as the owner of "EM-002" (Energy Meter) and "WM-003" (Water Flow Meter) devices, and Customer B as the owner of "AM-307" (Indoor Air Quality Sensor).

 {% include images-gallery.html imageCollection="change-devices-owner-2" %}